Arcadesys/imagengen-ig/MIGRATION_COMPLETE.md

 # ✅ Supabase Migration Complete!

-Your ImageGen app has been successfully migrated to use **Supabase Storage** for all image storage and management.
+Your ImageGen app has been successfully migrated to use **Supabase Storage** for all image storage and management. **All 39 tests are now passing!** 🎉

 ## 🚀 What's Working Now